pycppdel/Calibrate-Huion-Pen/README.md

 Since we have determined the displayname and the id of the pen, (DP-4 and 15), we can use them to pass them as arguments

 ![](https://github.com/pycppdel/Calibrate-Huion-Pen/blob/master/map.png)

+If your problem was the tablet spanning over two displays then it should be solved by now